Quick Start

 mkdir -p ~/.complytime/providers

-cp bin/complyctl-provider-openscap ~/.complytime/providers/Naming convention: complyctl-provider-<evaluator-id>.
+cp bin/complyctl-provider-<name> ~/.complytime/providers/Naming convention: complyctl-provider-<evaluator-id>.
 The CLI strips the prefix to derive the evaluator ID used for routing.

 Step 3: Create Workspace Config#

 Create complytime.yaml in your working directory.
-This is the runtime configuration — it declares targets, variables, and policy selections.
+This is the runtime configuration — it declares policies, targets, and variables.

 policies: